jhatch3/finance_ds_projects/README.md

 A collection of Financial Data Science projects exploring quantitative analysis, machine learning, simulation, and data engineering techniques applied to financial markets.

-This repository serves as a growing portfolio of finance-focused analytics projects, showcasing skills across Python, statistics, probability, time-series analysis, and end-to-end data workflows.
+This repository serves as a growing portfolio of finance-focused analytics projects, showcasing skills across Python, statistics, probability, and time-series analysis.

 ---